-Another approach aimed at reducing costs is offered by so-called alumino-silicate glass.
-Hessenkämper added that it can be obtained cost effectively from residual materials such as industrial slay, between Interpane and the Dutch company Scheuten, is for example now offering float glass, which with a thickness of 2 mm, is more than 1 mm thinner than conventional solar glass.
-"In taking this approach, we are reducing the price per unit and enabling module manufacturers to develop new products," says F-Glass sales and marketing manager Thomas Keyser.
-In this connection, thanks to the thinner panes, glass-glass modules could be produced, which are more robust and have a longer life-cycle than conventional glass film modules.
-"This will enable manufacturers to become the technology leaders," says Keyser.
+Until solutions such as the "Mini-glass factory" become standard features, the industry is banking on clear-cut innovations.
+The East German solar glass manufacturer F-Glass, a joint venture between Interpane and the Dutch company Scheuten, is for example now offering float glass, which with a thickness of two mm, is more than one mm thinner than conventional solar glass.
+"In taking this approach, we are reducing the price per unit and enabling module manufacturers to develop new products," said F-Glass sales and marketing manager Thomas Keyser.
+In this connection, thanks to the thinner panes, glass-glass modules could be produced, which are more robust and have a longer lifecycle than conventional glass film modules.
+"This will enable manufacturers to become the technology leaders," said Kevser.